zukeisame/PwnTool/README.md

     - %#P will print # bytes (pass nothing)
     - %#a will received #(<= 4) bytes and put it into a 32-bit address parameter (pass a pointer to a variable of FourBytes)
     - %#A will received #(<= 8) bytes and put it into a 64-bit address parameter (pass a pointer to a variable of EightBytes)
+    - %#L will received at most # bytes or until it reaches the end of line (pass a buffer)
+    - %#C will received at most # bytes (pass a buffer)
   - ptSendf: (# is an unsigned number, ptSendf will return number of bytes it sent)
     - %C will send single byte (pass a character)
     - %S will send a string (pass a string)